Veronica Swallow

 About

-• The ways children, young people, families/carers and health professionals share management of long-term conditions
+-The ways children, young people, families/carers and health professionals share management of long-term conditions

-• User involvement and ethics in health-care research
+-Promoting and supporting user involvement and ethics in health-care research

 Teaching